MP 73: History

+Mid-life refurbishment

 From 1996, the RATP undertook the renovation of the MP 73 trains.
 The first renovated train was 6529 (M.3557-B.7029-A.6529-N.4529-M.3558) in July 1996.
-This renovation involves the creation of a new black front like the renovated MP 59 and MF 67 of lines 3, 3 bis and 9.
+This renovation involves the creation of a new black front like the renovated MP 59 and MF 67 of lines 3, 3bis and 9.
 It also contains the replacement of the leather seats by anti-laceration seats and new interior colors with a dominant green and yellow shading.
 Fluorescent lighting was also improved.
 The renovation of the entire series began in September 1998 after tests with the 6529 which served as a prototype for renovation.
 It was undertaken jointly by the RATP workshops in Fontenay-sous-Bois and Boissy-Saint-Léger as well as the Cannes La Bocca Industries workshops.
 The first refurbished trainset was brought back online in April 1999.
 The refurbishment program ended in 2002.
 In 2012, all the MP 73 trainsets in service were refurbished.

 In 2017 and 2018, the MP73 was renewed again.
 On this occasion, the doors received a light gray coating on their interior side, thus losing their chrome appearance.

+Retirement

-The withdrawal of MP 73 began at the end of 2022, as they are being replaced until 2026 by the MP 89 CC trains which were transferred from Line 4 to Line 6 following the automation of Line 4.
+The withdrawal of MP 73 began at the end of 2022, being replaced by the MP 89 CC trains which were transferred from Line 4 to Line 6 following the automation of Line 4.

 The only MP 73 on line 11 (6544) was removed in July 2022, to be replaced by MP 14s.

+The final MP 73 (6545) held its final service run on 8 July 2026, during which a ceremony was organised by the RATP.